carlfranklin/BindablePropertiesInMaui/README.md

 Then, we created a bindable property using `BindableProperty.Create` and saw how to bind to it in our UI.

-Finally, we looked at how binding to an object, rather than implement bindable properties on a model, is the ideal solution for data-binding in MAUI.
+Finally, we looked at how binding to a ViewModel, rather than implementing bindable properties on a model, is the ideal solution for data-binding in MAUI.

 For more detailed information on how to develop .NET MAUI applications, check out the links to documentation and tutorials in the resources section below.